Today we’re talking all about the best pairs of toddler boots. This post may contain affiliate links.

 SAVE: If you are looking for a pair of boots for your five days of vacation in Denver and are looking to save a few dollars, I recommend this classic black snow boot from Amazon.
 I love the cinch at the top which will keep snow from getting down into the boot.

-Duck boots have been a rainy (snowy) day favorite for years because they offer all the warmth, water protection, and grippy traction of a terrific boot, plus a more comfortable calf and over-the-ankle fit that’s easier to move around in than a typical heavy and stiff snow boot.
+Duck boots have been a rainy (snowy) day favorite for us for years.
+They offer all the warmth, water protection, and grippy traction of a terrific boot, plus a more comfortable calf and over-the-ankle fit that’s easier to move around in than a typical heavy and stiff snow boot.

 Does your toddler have to have a pair of duck boots?
 No.